Plecostomus (Pelco) Care Guide: Species, Tank Setup, Tank Size, and Breeding

 Plecos have an elongated body just like any other fish of their family.
 The body, except the abdomen part, is covered with four rows of bone plates.
 It’s the reason they are referred to as ‘armored fish’ as well.

 They have small eyes placed high up on their large head.
-These small eyes are covered with a membrane that allows them to control the exposure of light.
+These small eyes are covered with a membrane that allows them to control their exposure to light.
 They have suckermouth that helps them suck the algae from stones and corners of the tank effectively.

 Their pectoral, dorsal, and tail fins are well-developed.
 Their dorsal and anal fin has one coarse ray each.
 The soft ray is seven in the dorsal fin and ranges between 3-5 in the anal fin.